 What happens if I have a conflict in time?

-Since students will be informed of their acceptance into the program spring quarter prior to the start of the program in the fall; students have the ability to arrange their schedules accordingly for the next academic year.
+Students are informed of their acceptance into the program early on after their interview; therefore, prior to the start of the program in the fall students have the ability to arrange their schedules accordingly for the next academic year.
 They must work with their academic advisers to plan their schedule.
-Classes for some courses that conflict with a Macy course are offered on-line to facilitate flexibility.
 If by chance an extreme situation occurs where Macy courses cannot be taken consecutively and the student is truly committed to completing all three courses within the next year, special consideration may be offered.
 This situation will be examined on a case-by-case basis.

 - MULFP classes are unique, use minimal lecture style format, and are student centered.
 Class format varies, featuring seminars, group activities, guest speakers, workshops, round table debates, and panel discussions.
 Students will be active participants in their own self development.